Health & Safety Guidance

 COVID-19 Testing for Child Care Settings

-EEC will be providing free rapid antigen tests to child care providers through another quarterly shipment in December, which will provide tests for the months of December, January, and February.
-Beginning today, programs may request tests for the next shipment through this new form.
-Programs must submit their request by Friday, December 2 to receive a December shipment.
-Shipments will begin the first week of December.
-If a program needs an emergency shipment of tests after the next shipment they should submit a request using the new form.
-For support with ordering tests, please call 781-305-4389 or email email@example.com.
+Programs may now begin registering for the March shipment of rapid antigen tests through this new form.
+Requests must be submitted by Friday, March 3 to receive a March shipment.
+Shipments will begin the first full week of March.
+If a program needs an emergency shipment of tests after this shipment, they should similarly submit a request using this same form.
+For support with ordering tests, please call 781-305-4389.